vcoolish/sample-wallet-core/README.md

 The sample code should be self-documented, but here are some overview explanations:

-* Create a new wallet
+* Import a wallet
-  * A new wallet, with a new mnemonic passphrase, is created with HDWallet.
-The mnemonic is retrieved and printed.
+  * Create a wallet by importing an existing recovery phrase (mnemonic), using HDWallet.
 * Coin Type
   * In this sample we use Ethereum.
 * Derive address